 VA Disability Rating for Hearing Loss: 2026 Guide

 Hearing loss is one of the most prevalent service-connected conditions in the VA system.
 Noise from weapons, aircraft, vehicles, and equipment causes sensorineural hearing loss that the VA compensates separately from tinnitus.
-Many veterans are underrated because the C&P exam process is complex.
+Many veterans are underrated because the C&P exam process is more complex than for most other conditions, understanding how the rating table works gives you a significant advantage.

 How the VA Rates Hearing Loss